 Hernia Surgery

 Treatment Options For Hernia?

-The general recommendation is that all hernia should be surgically repaired, except in very old and frail patients.
+The general recommendation is that all hernias should be surgically repaired, except in very old and frail patients.
 For patients who are not fit to undergo hernia surgery, they have to wear a truss to keep the hernia in check.
 For patients who are fit, surgical repair should be performed to relieve the discomfort and prevent complications from occurring.

+Hernia Surgery